-(a) Sri Lanka Public Sector Accounting Standard No.01
+(a) Sri Lanka Public Sector Accounting Standard 01

-- In terms of paragraph 38, when preparing financial statements an assessment of the (i) entity's ability to continue as a going concern had not been made and in terms of paragraph 132 (c), the accounting policies used that are relevant to an understanding of the financial statements had not been disclosed. - (ii) In terms of paragraph 108, eventhough the entity should present, either on the face of the statement of financial performance or in the notes, a sub - classification of total revenue classified in a manner appropriate to the entity's operations but such a classification had not been forwarded for the income of Rs.11,988,000 received as registration fees in the year under review.
+- (i) In terms of paragraph 38, of the standard an assessment of the entity's ability to continue as a going concern had not been estimated in the preparation of the financial statements and in terms of paragraph 132 (c) of the standard, the accounting policies used that are relevant to an understanding of the financial statements had not been disclosed. - (ii) In terms of paragraph 108 of the standard, eventhough the entity should present either on the face of the statement of financial performance or in the notes, a sub classification of total revenue classified in a manner appropriate to the entity's operations, but such a classification had not been forwarded for the income of Rs.11,921,000 received as registration fees in the year under review.

-(b) Sri Lanka Public Sector Accounting Standard No.07
+(b) Sri Lanka Public Sector Accounting Standard 07

-Eventhough useful life time of an assets should be determined considering the factors mentioned in the paragraph 70 of the standard, but without considering the said factors all non-current assets including furniture fixtures, office equipments and computers had annually been depreciated at 5 per cent.
+Eventhough useful life time of an assets should be determined considering the factors mentioned in the paragraph 70 of the standard, but without considering the said factors all non-current assets including furniture and fixtures, office equipments and computers had annually been depreciated at 5 per cent.